 During recent legislative hearings, Spade has shared letters of support from religious leaders around the state.
 “I’ve spoken with many religious leaders around the state for whom this option is really meaningful and could be a beautiful fit for their congregation,” she said.

 She said it’s important to engage with leaders in the funeral industry.

 "They’ve been serving families for decades and so understanding what they know (about) both how families desires have changed over the last several decades and the best way to serve people, those are important things for us to understand,” Spade said.

 For both Christian and Spade, the idea behind recomposition has also opened up the conversation about a topic that’s not always easy.

 “I think we have a large Baby Boomer population that’s aging and seeing their parents die and sort of thinking, ‘Is that the best life experience that my mom or dad could have had?’” said Spade.

 Christian agrees, saying, “I have realized that the conversations about death are making my life so much more happy and rewarding and I think that’s a huge piece of what the world needs.”

 The State Senate passed SB 5001 on Jan.
-30. A companion bill is moving through the state House.
+30. A companion bill passed through the state House on April 19.

-If the bill makes it to the governor’s desk, Spade hopes to start work on designing the facility by 2020.
+If the bill is signed by Gov. Inslee, Spade hopes to start work on designing the facility by 2020.